3 Cautionary Tales of Mobile App Development

 Then the bad reviews, app abandonment, and a huge backlog of bug reports landed.
 Some saw the same match too many times.
 Some saw that they had exhausted the pool of singles in their area when there were clearly more.
 Some enthusiastically clicked into the details of a new match only to have the app freeze and crash.

 18 months later, the company made the hard decision (under the guidance of some new investors) to do a complete redesign of the mobile app and the full experience -- and their development process itself.
 They let go of key staff.
 They brought us in to help with research, good design, QA practice, and engineering management.

 Story C: Time to Take Your Medication App

-A well-known pharmaceutical company came up with an interesting way to help their patients: an app to remind people to take their medication on time.
+A well-known pharmaceutical company came up with an interesting way to help their patients: a mobile app to remind people to take their medication on time.
 This is especially important for those whose medication schedules are complex or those who just need an additional memory boost in the form of a notification.
 Great idea!
 People will love it, and it’s a great way to keep the company’s name in front of their customers!